British Theatre Guide

 She didn’t write another play for twenty years.
 In the interim she studied philosophy and law, earning degrees from Wheaton College in Chicago and Harvard.
 She was a trial lawyer in Washington, DC during the glorious nineties and was on the team defending President Clinton in the Paula Jones litigation.
 After two back-to-back trials in Kentucky and Luxembourg lasting half a year, she went home and wrote her second play: Baby Love Time.
 Those were the three words that occurred most frequently in Madonna’s lyrics and those were the three things she didn’t have.

-Recovering Misogynist, her autobiographical magical realist #metoo story, premiered in an experimental digital theatre production in the summer of 2020.
+Recovering Misogynist, her autobiographical magical realist #metoo story, premiered in an experimental digital theatre production in the summer of 2020 and was in Edfringe Online 2021.
 Her play Bill Clinton Hercules premiered at the Edinburgh Fringe in 2014, went to the Adelaide Fringe in Australia, and played in Little Rock before a run in London’s Park Theatre in May-June 2016.
 In 2015 she completed her first commission Wedding at Cana for a Chicago LGBT activist group.
 She was the runner up in the Kings Cross New Writing Award, specially commended in the Verity Bargate and won the Washington Theater Festival short play competition.

 Her plays have been performed in London, Cambridge, Chicago, Washington, Kansas City and Little Rock and her recent digital play streamed in nine countries.
 She has collaborated with Twisted Willow Theatre in Cambridge (Seven Words for Love and The Butterfly Effect) and Purchased Experiences Don’t Count (Damnation of John Smith).
 Rachel manages a legal consultancy called Incandenza.